chriskormaris/NLJ-SMJ/README.md

 **MergeAlternativeThread:** It reads one tuple at a time from each sorted sublist of the relation and writes the minimum in the sorted relation file.
 The algorithm proceeds to compare the next tuple from sublist that the last one was fetched from.
 The sorting finishes when all tuples have been written in the result file.

-I have also included a java class that creates a ".csv" relation file, containing random integers.
+I have also included a java class that creates a ".csv" relation file, containing random integers:

 **CreateRandomRelation:** Provide the filename of your choice ending with the ".csv" extension and the number of tuples the relation will contain.
 This program creates a relation file with 4 columns (or any number), which can be used later for the joins.

 #### Notes

+* The threads are only used for the SMJ algorithm.
-* Please note that the “.csv” relations to be joined, should be copied in the **“testdata”** folder.
+* Please note that the “.csv” relations to be joined, should be copied in the **testdata** folder.
-* The console output of each run can be found in these folders: **“runs”**, **“runsUsingThreads”**, **“runsAlternativeMerge”**, **“runsAlternativeMergeUsingThreads”**
+* The console output of each run can be found in these folders: **runs**, **runsUsingThreads**, **runsAlternativeMerge**, **runsAlternativeMergeUsingThreads**

+---

 ### Execution times

 In all the executions done, memory does not exceed the limit of 200 buffers.
-In the following table, the execution time of some equi-joins are shown:
+In the following table, the execution times of some equi-joins are shown:

 #### "joinalgs.jar" results:
 <table>